Nepomuk/QuantifiedSelf/Wordcount/README.md

 The second step only works on OS X, so if you are using Linux use an entry in your crontab to call `wordcount.sh` instead.

+### File List

+Copy the sample file list:

+    cp file.list.sample file.list

+The file contains the list of files which should be checked (one per line) and needs to be adapted to your local setup.
+You may also use the wildcard * for selecting a bunch of files.

 ## Functional Description

 ### Database